ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Appendix

-Due to the cost constraints of API-based inference and the need for detailed ablation studies, we evaluate each dataset using a randomly sampled inference subset.
-For every dataset, we ensure balanced representation by sampling an equal number of non-overlapped instances per activity class and subject.
-This strategy maintains a balance between cost-efficiency and diversity across datasets, activity types, and subjects.
-To ensure fair comparison, the datasets used are kept consistent across all baselines.
-All datasets consist of multiple activity classes, with their corresponding sensor placements summarized in Table~\ref{tab:dataset_categories}.
+This section introduces the data preprocessing pipeline for the Section~\ref{exp:cross_subject} Cross-Subject Generalization study.
+Due to the cost constraints of API-based inference and the need for detailed ablation analyses, we evaluate each dataset on a randomly sampled inference subset.
+For each dataset, we ensure balanced coverage by sampling an equal number of non-overlapping windows per activity class and per subject.
+This design strikes a practical balance between cost efficiency and diversity across datasets, activity types, and subjects.
+For fair comparison, we keep the sampled subsets identical across all baselines.
+Each dataset contains multiple activity classes, and the corresponding sensor placements are summarized in Table~\ref{tab:dataset_categories}.
+Table~\ref{tab:cross_subj_stats} reports the statistics for the database and test sets.

-\paragraph{Opportunity~\cite{Roggen2010CollectingCA}.} The dataset contains recordings from 4 subjects at a sampling rate of 30 Hz.
+\paragraph{Opportunity~\cite{Roggen2010CollectingCA}.} The dataset contains recordings from 4 subjects at a sampling rate of 30\,Hz.
 We designate Subject 4 as the inference user and use data from the remaining subjects to build the retrieval database.
 Motion sensor data are segmented into non-overlapping 2-second windows (60 timesteps each).
 For Inference, we randomly sample 50 windows per activity class from the inference split, resulting in a balanced set of 200 samples.

-\paragraph{UCI-HAR~\cite{Anguita2013APD}.} The dataset contains recordings from 30 volunteers, sampled at 50 Hz.
+\paragraph{UCI-HAR~\cite{Anguita2013APD}.} The dataset contains recordings from 30 volunteers, sampled at 50\,Hz.
 The dataset is pre-segmented using fixed-width sliding windows of 2.56 seconds with 50\% overlap.
 Following the original split, we use data from test set (9 subjects) for inference and the remaining for the database.
 From the inference set, we randomly sample 40 windows per activity, ensuring user-balanced representation within each class, resulting in a total of 240 samples.

-\paragraph{Shoaib~\cite{s140610146}.} The dataset contains recordings from 10 subjects, sampled at 50 Hz.
+\paragraph{Shoaib~\cite{s140610146}.} The dataset contains recordings from 10 subjects, sampled at 50\,Hz.
 We use data from subjects 1 and 9 for inference and the remaining subjects for the database.
 The recordings are segmented into non-overlapping windows of 2 seconds (100 timesteps).
 For inference, we randomly sample 30 windows per activity from the inference users (15 from each) yielding a class-balanced test set of 210 samples.